ducttape12/LockWorkstation/README.md

 <h1>LockWorkstation</h1>
-<p>A simple .NET application that will lock your workstation when run</p>
+<p>A simple .NET application that will lock your workstation when run.</p>

+<p>Why do you need this?
+For example, if you have a slow loading computer that you wish to be locked on startup, you could set it to automatically log the user in, and then run LockWorkstation on startup.
+Then, you background programs will continue to load while your computer is locked.</p>

 <h1>Usage</h1>
-<p>Either download and compile the solution or navigate to the Release folder and download the executable.
+<p>Either download and compile the solution or navigate to the Release folder and download LockWorkstation.exe.
 Simply run the application to lock your workstation.</p>

 <h1>License</h1>
 <p>Copyright 2015 Keith Ott</p>